 What should I expect before and after surgery?

-Here are some general guidelines regarding hip and knee replacement surgery:
+Here are some general guidelines about hip and knee replacement surgery:

-- Understand the procedure – with the help of your primary care physician and orthopedic surgeon, you should research hip and/or knee surgery for further information regarding these procedures.
+- Understand the procedure – with the help of your primary care physician and orthopedic surgeon, you should research hip and/or knee surgery for further information about these procedures.

 - Assemble your personal and medical information.